h2tc-roboticsx/H2TC/README.md

 <!-- ### Docker

 Alternatively, we also provide a ready-to-use [Docker](https://www.docker.com/) with all dependencies installed in our git repository ***<u>TODO link</u>***.
 To use it, Docker should have been already successfully installed. -->

+### Sensors

+Our recording framework employs three [ZED](https://www.stereolabs.com/zed-2/) stereo cameras, one [Prophesee](https://www.prophesee.ai/) event camera, [StretchSense](https://stretchsense.com/) MoCap Pro (SMP) Gloves, Optitrack(https://optitrack.com/) and other streaming sensors.
+Therefore, their SDK tools need to be installed to record and process the dataset.

+#### ZED and Metavision (Event camera) SDK

+Next, you need to install [ZED SDK](https://www.stereolabs.com/docs/installation/) (3.7.6) and [Metavision SDK](https://docs.prophesee.ai/2.3.0/installation/linux.html) (2.3.0) following the official guidance, so as to use the ZED stereo camemra and Prophesee event camera to record and process the data respectively.

+For user's convenience of installing the older version (3.7.6) of ZED SDK, we copied one from the official repository and saved it in [`./dev/ZED_SDK_Installer`](https://github.com/lipengroboticsx/H2TC_code).
+All you need is to download the SDK installer, run it and select the modules you want following the [guide](https://www.stereolabs.com/docs/installation/).

+Metavision SDK is not packaged in an installer way, so you will have to follow the official [guide](https://docs.prophesee.ai/2.3.0/installation/linux.html) to install it.
+Particularly, Metavision SDK provides multiple optional  modules.
+Our code uses only the functionality from the `metavision-essentials`, but you are free to install other optional modules or not.

 ### Test ZED and Event Cameras